 Here are some things to take into consideration...

 My gear is a full frame DSLR.
 The lenses I use are top of the line.
-Plus there are several to chose from for different needs.
-If lighting is needed- it's the best.
+Plus there are several to chose from for different needs. - it's the best.
 Lets not forget the most important gear... experience and education.
 I went to school for this.
 Its not just point and shoot.
 Its lighting, angles and posing.... so much more.
 And I still have more to learn!
 One big thing especially for larger jobs, is that sometimes an assistant is required.
-A second set of hands are always needed!
+A second set of hands are always handy!

 3. Online Services